Quick Answer

 Memory stages with real build payoff

-Game8’s current recommendations point to story stages such as 1-5, 1-6, 1-9, 2-7, and 3-7 because the drops there can actually strengthen the account instead of just filling the bag.
+Story stages such as 1-5, 1-6, 1-9, 2-7, and 3-7 are good examples when the drops strengthen the account instead of just filling the bag.

 Daily growth quest clears